What is Bid and Ask?

 Understanding Bid and Ask

 Bid and ask is a very important concept that many retail investors overlook when transacting.
 It is important to note that the current stock price is the price of the last trade – a historical price.
-On the other hand, the bid and ask are the prices that buyers and sellers are willing to trade securities at.
-In essence, bid represents the demand while spread represents the supply of the security.
+On the other hand, the bid and ask are the prices that buyers and sellers are willing to trade at.
+In essence, bid represents the demand while ask represents the supply of the security.

 Example of Bid and Ask